reefland/ansible-k3s-argocd-renovate/docs/argocd-settings.md

 ### Populated Repository

 * The repository is cloned as-is.
-* This ansible script will render missing files into the repository.
+* This ansible script will render new or missing (deleted) files into the repository.
-  * Might mess up existing files if they are different!
+  * Ansible will not update or overwrite existing files in the repository.
 * Any updated files are checked into the repository.
-* ArgoCD is configured to monitor this repository and deploy whatever applications are not yet deployed.
+* ArgoCD is configured to monitor this repository and deploy whatever applications are not yet deployed or sync changes to existing application.

 ---